Grant Application Guidelines

 - IRS 501(c)(3) tax-exemption letter.

 Both Foundations concentrate their grant programs in New York City, although The Bodman Foundation also makes grants in northern New Jersey.
-Funding is concentrated in six program areas: Arts and Culture, Education, Employment, Health, Public Policy, and Youth and Families.
+Funding is spread over six program areas: Arts and Culture, Education, Employment, Health, Public Policy, and Youth and Families.
 A clearer idea of the types of grants made in each of these areas can be found in Program Areas and in the list of Recent Grants.

 The Foundations generally do not make grants for the following purposes or program areas: